haithamq11/fine-art-leakage-benchmark/README.md

 Reproducibility repository for:

-**Near-Duplicate Leakage in Fine-Art Classification: A Reproducible Stacked CNN Ensemble with Perceptual Hash Deduplication**
+**Reproducibility code for Near-Duplicate Leakage in Fine-Art Classification: A Reproducible Stacked CNN Ensemble with Perceptual Hash Deduplication**

 Haitham Qutaiba Ghadhban
 Computer Engineering Department, University of Diyala, Iraq